nikitavoloboev/data/web/browsers/Safari.md

 # Safari power using

+As it is my most used app, I like to script and automate as much of my use of it as possible.

+I open any of my most used websites using [this macro](https://github.com/nikitavoloboev/km-macros/blob/master/macros/global/get%20current%20url%20from%20safari.kmmacros).
+It opens the website I specify or it if the website is not open anywhere in Safari and will jump between the tabs of the website if there is an instance of this website I specify somewhere.
+I use this macro for pretty much all websites out there and that means I can open any website I wish with a single keypress.
+Both open and filter through.

+Aside from it, I use [many Safari extensions](https://github.com/learn-anything/safari-extensions) for it.
+Most notably I really love and recommend using [sVim](https://github.com/flipxfx/sVim).
+My configuration for it can be found [here](https://gist.github.com/c26e6a05e4e426e0542e55b7513b581c) :

+{% gist id="" %}{% endgist %}

-I use [this amazing workflow](https://git.deanishe.net/deanishe/alfred-safari-assistant) by Deanishe to quickly jump between my currently active Safari tabs as well as search through my history and my bookmarks.
+I also use [this amazing workflow](https://git.deanishe.net/deanishe/alfred-safari-assistant) by Deanishe to quickly jump between my currently active Safari tabs as well as search through my history and my bookmarks.

-I am also using a lot of extensions which can be found [here](https://github.com/learn-anything/safari-extensions).